 THEA 460.
 INDEPENDENT STUDY.
-An opportunity for students with extensive background in Theatre to do intensive independent study or research on specialized topics.
-Prerequisite: senior standing, Theatre minor and permission of the instructor.
+An opportunity for students with extensive background in theatre to do intensive independent study or research on specialized topics.
+Senior standing with declared Theatre minor, permission of the department chair, and a faculty sponsor are required.
 Application deadline: end of the semester preceding the proposed study.
-Semester course, one, two or three hours.

 THEA 470.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Theatre.
-Senior standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in theatre.
+Senior standing, permission of the department chair, and a faculty sponsor are required.

 THEA 480.
 INTERNSHIP IN THEATRE.
 Students pursuing a minor in Theatre may, with prior consent of the Department, earn academic credit for work done (normally off campus) under the direct supervision of a professional in a theatre-related field.
 Students must keep a daily log of activities and submit an academic paper summarizing the experience.
 A maximum of six credits of internship may apply toward graduation.
-Semester course, one to six hours.